tlamoureux24/JK-BMS-by-Modbus-RS485/README.md

 ```

 source `.yaml` files are located in the subdirectories of `./JK-BMS/include/modules/`

-in subdirectories `include/full` or `include/test` are located symlinks to the source files.
+Subdirectories `include/full` or `include/test` contain symlinks to the source files.

 You can easy create / delete symlinks to include / exclude some registers
 or switch between different configurations.

 **Warning**
-The order of including subdirectories is important.
+The order of includes is important.

 `sensor:` must be before `text_sensor:`.

 `number:` and `switch:` must be included last.

-This is because some Entities Id's are used in the subsequent files.
+That is because some Entities Id's are used in the subsequent files.

 ## **8 bit registers (half-length registers) and multiple binary switches in single register**